8 tips on how to go green in the home decoration and home textiles sector

 Money

-Costings at the prototyping stage may differ considerably from those in a later stage when production systems are adapted to the innovation.
-And yet, when you are creating more sustainable products or materials, or investing in formal certification, your buyer needs an estimated price at an early stage to assess whether this is going to work for their market.
-This makes budgeting key to a successful innovation approach, however difficult this may initially be.
+Cost estimates at the prototyping stage may differ considerably from those in later stages, when production systems have been adapted.
+When developing more sustainable products or materials or investing in certification, however, your buyer needs an estimated price at an early stage to assess whether it will work for their market.
+This makes budgeting key to a successful innovation approach, despite how difficult this may be.

-Process innovations very much carry a similar risk.
-For example, introducing a new kiln in your ceramics business may affect the type and use of material, how people work, your energy source, quality and volume of your output.
+Process innovations carry a similar risk.
+For example, introducing a new kiln in your ceramics business may affect the type and use of material, how people work, your energy source, and the quality and volume of your output.
 All of this has a direct link to cost-effectiveness.

 Time

-If the green innovation process takes too long, your chain partners may lose faith or interest in the process.
-Suppliers of raw materials or semi-products may become impatient about the prospect of getting orders for this innovation.
-Your buyer, who may have invested in the product or process innovation, may need it for competitive reasons.
+If the green innovation process takes too long, your partners further across the value chain may lose faith or interest.
+Suppliers of raw materials or semi-products may become impatient to get orders for this innovation.
+Your buyers may need such innovation for competitive reasons, especially if they have invested in the innovation process.
 They may also have started internal and external communication about it.
 To manage expectations, you need to keep your partners involved and updated.

 Verification